-The Graduate School (GS), with around 600 PhD students currently registered, has been a major success of SUPA.
+The Graduate School (GS) has around 600 PhD students currently registered.
 Over 50 advanced specialist and professional development courses, corresponding to over 800 hours of lectures, are delivered annually via a network of video classrooms.
-SUPA Prize studentships have previously been awarded to outstanding applicants since the creation of SUPA.
-The SUPA GS works in collaboration with a number of RCUK funded Doctoral Training Centres, research institutes and other alliances.

-Governance of SUPA is provided by a Board of Directors (BoD) at Vice-Principal level.
-SUPA receives strategic guidance from an International Advisory Committee (IAC) providing a broad combination of experience of top level physics research globally.
+SUPA is governed by a Board of Directors (BoD) at Vice-Principal level.
+SUPA also receives strategic guidance from an International Advisory Committee (IAC).

 The SUPA Executive Committee (EC) is formed from senior physics representatives from each of the partner institutions.
 The Executive Committee concentrates on the strategic direction of SUPA and has strong links to SUSSP and SUPA Associate Members.

 SUPA's themes reflect research strengths in the eight partner universities.
 The themes are: Astronomy & Space Sciences, Condensed Matter & Materials Sciences, Nuclear Physics, Particle Physics, Photonics and Plasma Physics, Energy and Physics & Life Sciences.
 Each theme has a theme leader.